Naseem-Ananzeh/Ml2_Final_Project/README.md

 This project focuses on applying advanced unsupervised learning techniques and anomaly detection methods on real-world datasets.
 We will analyze, cluster, visualize, validate, and extract insights from complex, high-dimensional data.

 ## Datasetst
-- Credi Card Fraud Detection Dataset (Kaggle)
+- Credit Card Fraud Detection Dataset (Kaggle)
-- Mall Customer Segmentation Dataset
+- Mall Customers Segmentation Dataset